Hands-On: Explain Your Model¶

 You can click Features in a card to display the full list of all its features and their values.

 Congratulations!
-In an effort to seek out unintended biases, you have performed three different kinds of analyses that can help you interpret your model.
+In an effort to seek out unintended biases, you have performed several different kinds of analyses that can help you interpret your model.

 If you want to see how far you can go with your model, or how you can actually use it in an automated way to score new data as it arrives, complete the Scoring course.